olimpias/sdn-wise-java/README.md

 # sdn-wise-java
 [![Build Status](https://travis-ci.org/sdnwiselab/sdn-wise-java.svg?branch=master)](https://travis-ci.org/sdnwiselab/sdn-wise-java) [![Codacy Badge](https://api.codacy.com/project/badge/grade/0ff5041b31c44911b81060d17b3e6eba)](https://www.codacy.com/app/sdnwiselab/sdn-wise-java)

 The stateful Software Defined Networking solution for the Internet of Things.
 This repository contains a Java implementation of SDN-WISE.
-The repository is splitted into three folders.
+The repository is splitted into three folders:

-* core: which contains the definitions of the flowtable, the packets, and some utility classes
+* core: which contains the definitions of the flowtable, the packets, and some utility classes.
-* ctrl: containing a small Java control plane that can be used to manage an emulated SDN-WISE network
+* ctrl: containing a small Java control plane that can be used to manage an emulated SDN-WISE network.
-* data: a Java emulated SDN-WISE sensor node
+* data: an emulated SDN-WISE sensor node written in Java.

 ### Installation